Collections

 {}

 Dictionaries are declared in curly braces.
-They are mutable and unordered collections of key/value pairs.
+They are mutable and unordered collections of unique key/value pairs.
 They play the role of an associative array.

 Conversion between collections